react-cosmos/react-cosmos/README.md

 2. [ComponentPlayground](https://github.com/skidding/react-component-playground)
 — Minimal frame for loading and testing React components in isolation

+> Working with ComponentPlayground improves the component design because it surfaces any implicit dependencies.
+It also forces you to define sane inputs for every component, making them more predictable and easier to debug down the road.

 There's no such thing as *controllers* or *pages* when working with Cosmos, just *components.* The UI is a tree of components consisting of a root component and its descendants.
 Moreover, any component can be loaded